 - Application of the Alexander Technique to walking, running and mindful movement-based practices (e.g. T’ai chi) on Portobello beach and in the park

-- Learning and teaching theory / communication skills / psychology
+- Teaching and communication skills

 - Professional codes of practice